-The Green LED indicates that the system is currently in one of the power saving mode (Doze/Standby/Suspend).
-When the system resumes to normal operation mode, the Green LED will go off, Power LED on.
+The Green LED (GLED) indicates that the system is currently in one of the power saving mode (Doze/Standby/Suspend).
+When the system resumes to normal operation mode, the Green LED will go off.
+Attach a 2-pin Green LED cable to GLED header.